hlonsdaleUCSD/cse15l-lab-reports/index.md

 `(cs15lsp23zz@ieng6.ucsd.edu) Password: `

-When you type your password in after this prompt, the password may not appear on the screen - but don't worry, the computer is registering your inputs, it just doesn't show it for privacy reasons (in case somebody was peeking over your shoulder).
+When you type your password in after this prompt, the password may not appear on the screen - but __don't worry, the computer is registering your inputs__, it just doesn't show it for privacy reasons (in case somebody was peeking over your shoulder).
 Type in your newly reset cse15L account password and press enter.

 When I tried that sequence on my macbook, the terminal replied with this: